 This attraction is pure joy!
 Think of it as a floating cosmic dance party.

 Is Cosmic Rewind Too Scary For Kids: Speed

 This ride is fast and thrilling and has a decent level of speed to it.
-The official speed has not been announced by Disney just yet.
+Cosmic Rewind can reach speeds up to 60 miles per hour.

 While it’s fast, Cosmic Rewind has a super smooth track and a rotating ride vehicle that doesn’t make it feel like you are going too fast.